W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 5. Fear is always a sign of strain, arising whenever what you want conflicts with what you do.
 ²This situation arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
-³This produces conflicted behaviour, which is intolerable to you because the part of the mind that wants to do something else is outraged.
+³This produces conflicted behavior, which is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should, but without entirely wanting to do so.
-⁵This produces consistent behaviour, but entails great strain.
+⁵This produces consistent behavior, but entails great strain.
-⁶In both cases, the mind and the behaviour are out of accord, resulting in a situation in which you are doing what you do not wholly want to do.
+⁶In both cases, the mind and the behavior are out of accord, resulting in a situation in which you are doing what you do not wholly want to do.
 ⁷This arouses a sense of coërcion that usually produces rage, and projection is likely to follow.
 ⁸Whenever there is fear, it is because you have not made up your mind.
-⁹Your mind is therefore split, and your behaviour inevitably becomes erratic.
+⁹Your mind is therefore split, and your behavior inevitably becomes erratic.
-¹⁰Correcting at the behavioural level can shift the error from the first to the second type, but will not obliterate the fear.
+¹⁰Correcting at the behavioral level can shift the error from the first to the second type, but will not obliterate the fear.

 ::: details Expanded
 Fear is always a sign of strain, [fear] arising whenever what you want conflicts with what you do.
 ²This situation [what you want conflicts with what you do] arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
-³This [choosing to do conflicting things] produces conflicted behaviour, which [conflicted behaviour] is intolerable to you because the part of the mind that wants to do something else is outraged.
+³This [choosing to do conflicting things] produces conflicted behavior, which [conflicted behavior] is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should [behave], but without entirely wanting to do so [behave as you think you should behave].
-⁵This [not entirely wanting to behave as you think you should behave] produces consistent behaviour, but entails great strain.
+⁵This [not entirely wanting to behave as you think you should behave] produces consistent behavior, but entails great strain.
-⁶In both cases [doing conflicting things, and behaving as you think you should behave], the mind and the behaviour are out of accord, resulting in a situation in which [situation] you are doing what you do not wholly want to do.
+⁶In both cases [doing conflicting things, and behaving as you think you should behave], the mind and the behavior are out of accord, resulting in a situation in which [situation] you are doing what you do not wholly want to do.
 ⁷This [doing what you do not wholly want to do] arouses a sense of coërcion that usually produces rage, and projection is likely to follow.
 ⁸Whenever there is fear, it is [fear exists] because you have not made up your mind.
-⁹Your mind is therefore split, and your behaviour inevitably becomes erratic.
+⁹Your mind is therefore split, and your behavior inevitably becomes erratic.
-¹⁰Correcting at the behavioural level can shift the error from the first [doing conflicting things] to the second type [behaving as you think you should behave], but [correcting at the behavioural level] will not obliterate the fear.
+¹⁰Correcting at the behavioral level can shift the error from the first [doing conflicting things] to the second type [behaving as you think you should behave], but [correcting at the behavioral level] will not obliterate the fear.
 :::

 ::: details Substituted
 Fear is always a sign of strain; fear arises whenever what you want conflicts with what you do.
 ²The situation of what you want conflicting with what you do arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
-³Choosing to do conflicting things produces conflicted behaviour; conflicted behaviour is intolerable to you because the part of the mind that wants to do something else is outraged.
+³Choosing to do conflicting things produces conflicted behavior; conflicted behavior is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should behave, but without entirely wanting to behave as you think you should behave.
-⁵Not entirely wanting to behave as you think you should behave produces consistent behaviour, but entails great strain.
+⁵Not entirely wanting to behave as you think you should behave produces consistent behavior, but entails great strain.
-⁶In the cases of doing conflicting things, and behaving as you think you should behave, the mind and the behaviour are out of accord, resulting in a situation where you are doing what you do not wholly want to do.
+⁶In the cases of doing conflicting things, and behaving as you think you should behave, the mind and the behavior are out of accord, resulting in a situation where you are doing what you do not wholly want to do.
 ⁷Doing what you do not wholly want to do arouses a sense of coërcion that usually produces rage, and projection is likely to follow.
 ⁸Whenever there is fear, fear exists because you have not made up your mind.
-⁹Your mind is therefore split, and your behaviour inevitably becomes erratic.
+⁹Your mind is therefore split, and your behavior inevitably becomes erratic.
-¹⁰Correcting at the behavioural level can shift the error from doing confilicting things to behaving as you think you should behave, but correcting at the behavioural level will not obliterate the fear.
+¹⁰Correcting at the behavioral level can shift the error from doing confilicting things to behaving as you think you should behave, but correcting at the behavioral level will not obliterate the fear.
 :::

 ::: details Simplified
-When mind and behaviour are out of accord, the result is fear, rage and projection.
+When mind and behavior are out of accord, the result is fear, rage and projection.
-Correcting behaviour cannot obliterate fear.
+Correcting behavior cannot obliterate fear.
 :::